 It happens in the best of families.
 Some hair gets down the drain now and then, and over time it builds up until there’s a blockage.
 Don’t wait for that to happen.
 Even if you’ve been diligent about preventing hair from going down your drain, flushing it once or twice a month will help keep it clear, remove bacteria and prevent odours from developing.

 Pour a cupful of bleach into a bucket and fill it with boiling water.
 Pour the entire bucket down the shower or bath outlet, taking care not to let any splash onto your skin.
 If there’s a persistent foul odour or the water bubbles up, pour undiluted bleach into the drain followed by the bucket of boiling water.
 The heat dislodges most blockages and the bleach kills any bacteria.

 #4: Condition the Hair

 Going to the root of the problem (pun intended!) it’s probably good to condition your hair, too.
-Not only will this hopefully reduce the amount of shedding you do, but it will coat the individual hairs with a protective substance that make them slide through the drainage system more easily.
+Not only will this hopefully reduce the amount of shedding you do, but it will coat the individual hairs with a protective substance that makes them slide through the drainage system more easily.
 Then, unless you’re having Fido in the shower every week, you shouldn’t need to pay for drain cleaning too often.

-Keeping tabs on your drains will cost you less money and inconvenience in the long term than it will to have them cleaned, and you’ll be able to avoid using harsh drain chemicals that are bad for your health.
+Keeping tabs on your drains will cost you less money and inconvenience in the long term than it will have them cleaned, and you’ll be able to avoid using harsh drain chemicals that are bad for your health.
 So put in the effort, and you’ll find you reap the rewards.